fcrespel/saginstaller-containers/README.md

 - My webMethods Server
 - Universal Messaging

 It uses the **IBM webMethods installer** to create custom images with some additional features, that aim to be **production-ready** as much as possible.
-At this time, they have only been tested with the webMethods 10.15 release.
+At this time, they have only been tested with the webMethods 10.15 and 11.1 releases.

 These tools are provided as-is and without warranty or support.
 They do not constitute part of the IBM webMethods product suite, and are not endorsed by IBM.
 Users are free to use, fork and modify them, subject to the license agreement.
 For official containers, see https://containers.webmethods.io.